mendix/docs/content/en/docs/appstore/modules/business-events.md

 In order to start consuming a business event contract, you first need to create a **Consumed Business Event Service**.

-1. Right-click on the module folder, hover over **Add other**, then click **Consumed Business Event Service**:
+1. Right-click on the module folder, hover over **Add other**, then click **Consumed Business Event Service**.
-{{< figure src="/attachments/appstore/modules/business-events/add-consumed-business-event-service.png" >}}

-2. Provide the name for your service and click **OK** to create it:
+2. Provide the name for your service and click **OK** to create it.
-{{< figure src="/attachments/appstore/modules/business-events/consumed-service-name.png" >}}

 3. To populate the service you are prompted to **Import Service Contract (AsyncAPI)**.
 Import the file, which was created in the [Create a Published Business Event Service](#create-be) step.
-{{< figure src="/attachments/appstore/modules/business-events/import-async-api-contract.png" >}}

 This will make subscriptions to business events available for you to start mapping to entities within your consuming application:
-{{< figure src="/attachments/appstore/modules/business-events/subscriptions-available-1.png" >}}

 {{< figure src="/attachments/appstore/modules/business-events/subscriptions-available-2.png" >}}

-As you click **Add** to add the Events from the Contract into your module, Mendix Studio Pro will create an entity within your domain model and an **Event Handler** microflow to manage the flow of the Event after delivery:
+As you click **Add** to add the events from the Contract into your module, Mendix Studio Pro will create an entity within your domain model and an **Event Handler** microflow to manage the flow of the Event after delivery:
 {{< figure src="/attachments/appstore/modules/business-events/create-entity-event-handler.png" >}}

-You will now have at your disposal the payload of the Event as an Entity and attached to it a microflow which triggers on each Event from where you can build your business logic:
+You will now have at your disposal the payload of the event as an entity:
-{{< figure src="/attachments/appstore/modules/business-events/payload-event-entity-1.png" >}}

 {{< figure src="/attachments/appstore/modules/business-events/payload-event-entity-2.png" >}}

+There is also a microflow attached to it which triggers on each Event from where you can build your business logic:
 {{< figure src="/attachments/appstore/modules/business-events/payload-event-entity-3.png" >}}

 #### 3.3 Business Event Entities {#be-entities}